 Because of these relationships, certain directors and officers of the Management Company and the AIF Manager may have obligations to others that conflict with their duties to the Fund.
-In addition, conflicts may arise at the level of the AIF Manager because the AIF Manager is also authorised to act as the manager of the ASR Dutch Prime Retail Fund, ASR Dutch Mobility Office Fund, ASR Dutch Science Park Fund and ASR Dutch Farmland Fund.
-The AIF Manager shall not, and shall cause each of its subsidiaries not to, act as manager, advisor or the primary source of investments of an investment fund or similar entity with an investment strategy which falls substantially within the Investment Objective & Strategy.
+In addition, conflicts may arise at the level of the AIF Manager because the AIF Manager is also authorised to act as the manager of the ASR Dutch Prime Retail Fund, ASR Dutch Mobility Office Fund, ASR Dutch Science Park Fund, ASR Dutch Farmland Fund and the ASR Dutch Green Energy Fund I. The AIF Manager shall not, and shall cause each of its subsidiaries not to, act as manager, advisor or the primary source of investments of an investment fund or similar entity with an investment strategy which falls substantially within the Investment Objective & Strategy.